-Best Splurge: Winemaking Certification Program at University of California Davis
+Best Splurge: Winemaking Certification Program at University of California, Davis

-Catered to serious oenophiles, the winemaking certification program at the University of California Davis covers its science, spanning the important factors of growing grapes, understanding sensory perception, fundamental analytical chemistry, and assessing the quality of wine.
+Catered to serious oenophiles, the winemaking certification program at the University of California, Davis covers its science, spanning the important factors of growing grapes, understanding sensory perception, fundamental analytical chemistry, and assessing the quality of wine.

 For $8,810, this program is particularly aimed at the sommelier who is considering a future in winemaking or those interested in learning about wine at a chemical and microbiological level.
 Over 18 months, students will learn practical knowledge and techniques that will benefit their career in a vineyard winery or service setting.
 Students receive access to world-class instructors and the school's network of 250,000 alumni across the globe.

-For a less extensive course of study, UC Davis partnered with Coursera for a free sensory wine course aimed at beginners, or those looking to get a feel of the program.
+For a less extensive course of study, UC Davis partnered with Coursera for a free sensory wine course aimed at beginners, or those looking to get a feel for the program.
 Winemaker John Buechsenstein leads the sessions, guiding participants through how the senses interpret wines via sensory vocabulary, tasting techniques, pairings, and faults.
 The program concludes with a peer review.

 Best European: Wine Scholar Guild